datamachines/cuda_tensorflow_opencv/README.md

 In the same directory where the `Dockerfile` is, build it using `docker build --tag "cto_darknet:local" .`

-Once build is completed, download from https://github.com/AlexeyAB/darknet/releases/tag/darknet_yolo_v4_pre the `cfg-file` and `weights-file`.
+Once build is completed, download from https://github.com/AlexeyAB/darknet#pre-trained-models the `cfg-file` and `weights-file` you intend to use, for our examples, we use `yolov4.cfg` and `yolov4.weights`.

 From the directory where both files are, run (adapt `RUNDOCKERDIR` with the location of the script):
 <pre>